zbtolon/get-support/howtogetsupport.md

 Complete the following steps to provide the required information in the ticket form to get help with your account issue:
   1. Select **Account & billing** for the ticket type to ensure that your ticket is routed to the correct support team so that your issue can be resolved quickly.
   2. Select either option in the **Select a resource context** field to create the ticket.
-The associated fields for either option in the ticket form are automatically populated with *Not applicable* when you indicate that the ticket is for an account issue in the next step.
+For either option, some fields in the ticket form are automatically populated with *Not applicable* because this is an account issue.
   3. If you have premium or advanced level support, choose the severity level for your issue.
   4. Complete the required information, providing a description of any error messages you received.
 The information that is required depends on the type of support plan of your account.
 For more information about support types, see [Types of support](/docs/get-support/getstarttssup.html#typesofsupport).
   5. Click **Submit**.